-This NebGuide describes the most common skunks found in Nebraska, how to remove them, and prevent or manage the damage they can cause.
+This NebGuide describes native skunks found in Nebraska, how to remove them and prevent or manage the damage they can cause.

 - Skunk Biology

 - Nebraska Laws Regarding Skunks and Their Control